 In Ontario, the probate process is a detailed and crucial procedure for effectively managing and distributing an estate.
 It begins with the formal appointment of an estate trustee and progresses through various stages of asset management, culminating in the distribution of the estate to beneficiaries.
 This process demands meticulous attention to detail and a comprehensive understanding of the associated tax implications.

 The probate process involves several key steps.
-The initial step is obtaining the Certificate of Appointment of Estate Trustee, which authorizes the executor to act.
+The first step is obtaining the Certificate of Appointment of Estate Trustee, which authorizes the executor to act.
 Following this, there is the identification of assets and liabilities, which involves cataloging the estate’s assets and debts.

 The next step is the settlement of debts and taxes, prioritizing the payment of any debts and taxes owed by the estate.
 The final step in the process is the distribution of assets to the beneficiaries.